Economic hopes continue to follow coronavirus social guidance

 Beneficial shocks to the system

-Antifragility benefits from shocks to the system, and learning entrepreneurs identify an establishment’s fragility, implement robustness and nurture healthy risk-taking appetites for testing hypothesis after hypothesis.
-Antifragile thinking implies flexible maturity — and recognition that necessary failure affects change and improvement.
+Because antifragility benefits from shocks to the system, entrepreneurs must learn to nurture a healthy risk-taking appetite for hypothesis-testing an establishment’s fragility.
+Antifragile thinking implies flexible maturity and recognition that necessary failure affects change and improvement.

 Challenge history repeating

-Taleb’s salient-in-2020 bailout warning speaks to Hospitality entrepreneurs and trade organisations: “governments typically favour a certain class of firms that are large enough to require being saved in order to avoid contagion to other business.
-This is the opposite of healthy risk-taking; it is transferring fragility from the collective to the unfit.”
+Taleb’s salient bailout warning speaks to Hospitality entrepreneurs and trade organisations in 2020: ‘governments typically favour a certain class of firms that are large enough to require being saved in order to avoid contagion to other business.
+This is the opposite of healthy risk-taking; it is transferring fragility from the collective to the unfit.’

 Like fourteenth century mega-corporations, which gained advantage following a pandemic, future government bailouts that reinforce large, national brands pose a threat to Hospitality’s unique, vibrant intimacy.
 Entrepreneurs and trade organisations should therefore remain neutral, objective and free from undue influence.